django-treebeard/django-treebeard/docs/source/al_tree.rst

                desc = models.CharField(max_length=255)

-   Read the API reference of :class:`treebeard.Node` for info on methods available in this class, or read the following section for methods with particular arguments or exceptions.
+   Read the API reference of :class:`treebeard.models.Node` for info on methods available in this class, or read the following section for methods with particular arguments or exceptions.

    .. automethod:: get_depth

-        See: :meth:`treebeard.Node.get_depth`
+        See: :meth:`treebeard.models.Node.get_depth`

 .. autoclass:: AL_NodeManager
   :show-inheritance: